Special victims unit

-A Special Victims Unit (SVU), also known as a Special Victims Division, is a specialized branch within some law enforcement agencies, typically police departments.
-These units focus on cases involving vulnerable or high-risk victims.
-Detectives assigned to an SVU typically investigate sexual offenses or other crimes that require sensitive handling, such as those involving children, the elderly, or people with disabilities.
+A special victims unit (SVU), also known as a special victims division or sex crimes unit, is a specialized unit within some law enforcement agencies, typically police departments.
+These units investigate cases involving vulnerable or high-risk victims.
+Detectives assigned to an SVU typically investigate sexual offenses and other crimes requiring sensitive handling, such as those involving children, the elderly, or people with disabilities.
 Because of the sensitive nature of these investigations, SVU detectives often receive specialized training in forensic interviewing, crisis intervention, and victim advocacy.

 United States

 New York City

 The New York City Police Department's Special Victims Unit, the Special Victims Division, investigates sex crimes.
 It is housed in separate Borough Patrols (Manhattan, the Bronx, Queens, Staten Island and Brooklyn).
 The Special Victims Division only investigates the following types of cases: